Realme Expand R&D Resources To Power Its World-leading Fast Charging Technology - UrduPoint

 Realme Expand R&D Resources To Power Its World-leading Fast Charging Technology

+Realme, the world's fastest-growing smartphone brand, confirmed the upcoming release of its next-gen flagship realme GT 3 which will feature a world-leading 240W fast charging

-Lahore, (UrduPoint / Pakistan Point News - 22 February, 2023): realme, the world's fastest-growing smartphone brand, confirmed the upcoming release of its next-gen flagship realme GT 3 which will feature a world-leading 240W fast charging.
+Lahore (UrduPoint / Pakistan Point News-Feb 24th, 2023) realme, the world's fastest-growing smartphone brand, confirmed the upcoming release of its next-gen flagship realme GT 3 which will feature a world-leading 240W fast charging.
 Powering this industry innovation is realme’s continuous investment in R&D resources.
 The brand has now invested in a dedicated R&D center named realme Global Institute of Leap-forward Technology.

 realme's brand mission is to empower young consumers with leap-forward technology and design.
 Bear this in mind, realme continues to invest in building its product competency.
 The brand has already set up four major design studios globally to accelerate innovations in smartphone design.
 The dedicated R&D resources represent realme's strategy and determination to accelerate leap-forward innovations for future product development.
 The institute will be primarily tasked with developing major innovations in technology.
 At the same time, a research and development centre will have the main task of gathering and sorting feedback from local users and guiding the development of future directions.
 This will lead to a more agile and adaptive development, allowing realme to deliver greater speed and quality, across technology, also in product and marketing.